 Chester Zoo is one of the world’s top zoos, is home to 12, 000 animals and is heavily involved with several conservation projects worldwide.
-Starting from merely a manor house, with just seven acres of land back in the 1930’s, the zoo now sits within an impressive 125 acres of land.
+This is particularly interesting for us as we have been teaching Bear about conservation since he was born, through day trips and conservation sensory play.
+Chester Zoo started from merely a manor house, with just seven acres of land back in the 1930’s, but is now a wonderful zoo, which sits within an impressive 125 acres of land.

 One of the great things about Chester Zoo is how many different areas it has, so when the hustle and bustle got slightly too much we headed down to the sunken garden to take a breather.
 As you enter the garden you are welcomed by a stunning water feature, which creates a nice calmness to the place.
 It is nice to be able to take a minute to recuperate before joining the crowds again.

 Chester Zoo is home to lots of big and iconic animals such as elephants, rhinos giraffes, camels, lions, tigers and zebras, which is absolutely great for young children who are learning about wildlife.
 I found the realm of the red ape one of the most interactive areas where there are lots of educational activities for children and adults alike.
 I tend to find these sorts of interactive elements to a day out, not only engage inquisitive minds more, but also create a great way for parents and children to socialise and bond.